plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Then we got some momentum thanks to a couple of blog posts that got a lot of traffic.
 It took us nine months to go from $400 to $10,000 MRR.
 Then it took ten months to get to $500,000 ARR, and now eight months later, we're at the $1 million ARR milestone.

-We've open sourced our code, but we've also been transparent about our traffic since the beginning, so looking at [our public website stats](https://plausible.io/plausible.io) is a nice way to get an overview of our incredible journey to date.
+We've open sourced our code, but we've also been transparent about our traffic since the beginning, so looking at [our public website stats](https://plausible.io/plausible.io) is an excellent way to get an overview of our incredible journey to date.

 ![Plausible traffic all time](/uploads/plausible-traffic-all-time.png)